 Controls for passenger comfort and entertainment are grouped on this panel.
 The HVAC control module as well as the cluster dimmer switch, miscellaneous control switches and air vents are therefore located on the R.H. dashboard panel.

 Door Operating Buttons

-Press and hold button to open or close the door.
+Press and hold the red button to open the door and the green button to 06313 close the door.

 Releasing the button at any time will immediately stop door movement.